 From the beginning of Grade 6 to graduating at the end of Grade 12, education can and should be a challenging personal journey for every student.

 VIS Secondary School aims to support each student on their personal learning journey by challenging, inspiring and empowering every student through a concept-based and inquiry driven learning experience, framed through the International Baccalaureate Middle Years and Diploma Program.
+Check out our School Profile.

 As a small, diverse and engaged learning community we aim to provide opportunities for all students through a broad range of subject offerings.